The Employment Law Review: New Zealand

 The amount of leave provided to employees is determined by the length of employment with their current employer.
 There are two service thresholds of more than six months or more than 12 months of service (with minimum hours per week).
 Employees on parental leave may also be entitled to government-funded payments.

 Dismissal on the basis of pregnancy or parental leave is prohibited.
 There is a presumption that an employee's job will be kept open for the employee to return to after a period of parental leave.
-This presumption can be rebutted if the position is a 'key' position (having regard to the size of the business, the nature of the role, whether any training is required and other considerations), or a redundancy situation arises.
+This presumption can be rebutted if the position is a key position (having regard to the size of the business, the nature of the role, whether any training is required and other considerations) or a redundancy situation arises.

 If an employer is unable to keep a role open because the employee in question is a key employee, or the employer is having to make positions redundant, the employee enters a 26-week period of preference at the end of the parental leave.
 This means that if the employer has a job opening that is substantially similar to the role the employee performed previously, the employee must be offered this job before it is offered to anyone else.

 Employment documents may be in any language, and do not need to be translated into the employee's native language.
-However, an employee needs to be aware of the terms of employment and if it is clear that this is not the case, it may give rise to a claim of unfair bargaining or may pose difficulties should the employer seek to rely upon a term of an agreement to disadvantage the employee if it is clear that the employee did not understand that term.
+However, an employee needs to be aware of the terms of employment and if it is clear that this is not the case, it may give rise to a claim of unfair bargaining or may pose difficulties should the employer seek to rely on a term of an agreement to disadvantage the employee if it is clear that the employee did not understand that term.
 Translators may be used by the Authority or the Employment Court to assist with understanding or engagement.

 Employees may form and join trade unions.
 A trade union is an organisation that supports collective rights for employees in the workplace as a collective advocate for those employees by consent.
 The union will represent and negotiate with employers the collective interests of its members.
 A union must have a minimum of 15 members to become incorporated and must register with the Registrar of Unions.

-The ERA recognises the inherent power imbalance in the employment relationship and therefore actively promotes union activity and collective bargaining processes with employers.
+The ERA recognises the inherent power imbalance in the employment relationship and, therefore, actively promotes union activity and collective bargaining processes with employers.

 The ERA requires that, when a new employee is hired by an employer that is a party to a collective agreement and the role is covered by that agreement, the employee's terms and conditions for the first 30 days of employment must be those of the collective agreement that would bind the employee if he or she were a union member, and the employer must provide information about the union to the employee.
-The employer and employee may agree additional terms, but those terms must be no less favourable to the employee than those in the collective agreement.15 It is only following the first 30 days that the employer and the employee can enter into an individual employment agreement.
+The employer and employee may agree additional terms, but those terms must be no less favourable to the employee than those in the collective agreement.9 It is only following the first 30 days that the employer and the employee can enter into an individual employment agreement.

 i Requirements for registration